luisbocanegra/LightlyShaders/README.md

 Because of this it may work differently with different themes, corner radiuses or shadow settings. **Your mileage may vary.**

 ## 2. This effect can be resource-hungry!
 Thanks to recent changes the performance of this plugin has improved.
 But depending on your hardware, you still can have performance hit.
+Or you can try and test the new upcoming version wich has almost no performance impact.

+# Try upcoming version
+If you use Plasma 5.25 and your GPU supports OpenGL 3.1, you can try the upcoming version 2.0 from the [branch v2.0](https://github.com/a-parhom/LightlyShaders/tree/v2.0).

+It is fully compatible with stock Plasma effects, including Wobbly windows, and has no performance impact.

+You will have to use it together with window decorations that deal with "korner bug", I recommend **SierraBreezeEnhanced**.

+## Caution!
+It is a work-in-progress branch!
+Things may break!
+Some things may not be implemented yet.

 # Dependencies: